What Stage Of Dementia Is Sundowning? Understanding The Link And Managing Symptoms

 Are evenings difficult for your loved one with dementia?

-The positive impact of effective management
+The positive impact of mental health care

 Effectively managing sundowning can enhance the quality of life for individuals with dementia and their caregivers.
 Reduced agitation and confusion may lead to more peaceful evenings and better overall well-being.
 Implementing the right strategies can create a calm, supportive environment that fosters comfort and security.